equinixmetal-archive/packngo/CONTRIBUTING.md

 ### Test Fixtures

-By default, the tests will playback from recorded HTTP response fixtures (`PACKNGO_TEST_RECORDER` is treated as `play` when empty).
+By default, `go test ./...` will skip most of the tests unless `PACKNGO_TEST_ACTUAL_API` is non-empty.

+With the `PACKNGO_TEST_ACTUAL_API` environment variable set, tests will be run against the Packet API, creating real infrastructure and incurring costs.

+The `PACKNGO_TEST_RECORDER` variable can be used to record and playback API responses to test code changes without the delay and costs of making actual API calls.
+When unset, `PACKNGO_TEST_RECORDER` acts as though it was set to `disabled`.
+This is the default behavior.
+This default behavior may change in the future once fixtures are available for all tests.

+When `PACKNGO_TEST_RECORDER` is set to `play`, tests will playback API responses from recorded HTTP response fixtures.
+This is idea for refactoring and making changes to request and response handling without introducing changes to the data sent or received by the Packet API.

+When adding support for new end-points, recorded test sessions should be added.
-When adding new tests, record the HTTP interactions to fixtures by setting the environment variable `PACKNGO_TEST_RECORDER` to `record`.
+Record the HTTP interactions to fixtures by setting the environment variable `PACKNGO_TEST_RECORDER` to `record`.

 The fixtures are automatically named according to the test they were run from.
 They are placed in `fixtures/`.
 The API token used during authentication is